stormpath/stormpath-framework-spec/requests.md

 * If the request contains no Accept header, treat it as `Accept: */*`.

-* If the request specifies `Accept: */*`, the first Content-Type in `stormpath:web:produces` will be returned.
+* If the request prefers `Accept: */*`, the first Content-Type in `stormpath:web:produces` will be returned.

-* If the request specifies an Accept type that is in `stormpath:web:produces`, that Content-Type will be returned.
+* If the request prefers an Accept type that is in `stormpath:web:produces`, that Content-Type will be returned, after following the order of contet types in `stormpath.web.produces`

 * If the request specifies an Accept type that is *not* in `stormpath:web:produces`, the integration should pass on the request